interlay/interlay.github.io/docs/guides/governance.md

 #### 2. Bring the Treasury Proposal to a Vote via a Public Proposal

 As Kintsugi and Interlay do not have a council, the entire community has to agree on treasury spendings.
-THis requires a public proposal.
+This requires a public proposal.
 To achieve this, follow the steps of creating a public propsal.

 A quick overview: